Vinay12345-neutron/DaSH-Lab-Induction-Assignment-2025/part2_paper_analysis/Analysis.md

 ### Weaknesses

-Kernel Overhead and Optimality: While the paper claims the 20-26% higher attention kernel latency for PagedAttention (Figure 18a) is small, this overhead is fundamental to the non-contiguous memory access.
+Kernel Overhead and Optimality: While the paper claims the 20-26% higher attention kernel latency for PagedAttention is small, this overhead is fundamental to the non-contiguous memory access.
 As models get smaller or token generation latency becomes dominated by compute rather than memory (e.g., with very fast future GPUs), this overhead could become the dominant factor, limiting the theoretical peak performance of the GPU.
 The design is optimized for memory-bound scenarios, which may not always hold true.

 Increased Complexity and Implementation Burden: Introducing a block table, a two-level memory management hierarchy (logical-to-physical), and complex CoW/reference counting significantly complicates the core attention kernel and the scheduler.
 Maintaining this complexity, especially in CUDA kernels, is a high engineering cost compared to the simpler, contiguous buffer approach.
 Future optimizations to the underlying deep learning framework's attention kernel (like FlashAttention) may be harder to integrate.

-Swapping vs. Recomputation Trade-off: The discussion and evaluation of swapping (to CPU RAM) vs. recomputation (Figure 19) are important but show that the optimal recovery mechanism is highly dependent on the block size and the PCIe bandwidth.
+Swapping vs. Recomputation Trade-off: The discussion and evaluation of swapping (to CPU RAM) vs. recomputation are important but show that the optimal recovery mechanism is highly dependent on the block size and the PCIe bandwidth.
 Given that recomputation latency is never much worse than swapping and is much simpler, the argument for including swapping as a feature is somewhat weak, especially since it requires the complexity of a separate CPU block allocator and memory transfer management.

 ### Specific Critiques